The Facebook Pages source type allows you to filter for interactions related to specific Facebook pages and their linked Instagram pages.

 Each Facebook Page interaction contains information about the Facebook object that represents some action, a Facebook link to that object, object type identifier, and the text of the accompanying message, if it exists.

-If an interaction refers to a Facebook comment or like, then it will carry additional information to associate it with the Facebook post that was commented on or liked, such as post id, link, message text, and type.
+If an interaction refers to engagements on a Facebook post (such as a comment), then it will carry additional information to associate it with the Facebook post that was engaged with, such as post id, link, message text, and type.

 If you set the